What is Corporate Account Takeover?

 - Educate your employees.
 You and your employees are the first line of defense against corporate account takeover.
 A strong security program paired with employee education about the warning signs, safe practices, and responses to a suspected takeover are essential to protecting your company and customers.

 - Protect your online environment.
 It is important to protect your cyber environment just as you would your cash and physical location.
 Do not use unprotected internet connections.
 Encrypt sensitive data and keep updated virus protections on your computer.
 Use complex passwords and change them periodically.

 - Partner with your bank to prevent unauthorized transactions.
 Talk to your banker about programs that safeguard you from unauthorized transactions.
 Positive Pay and other services offer call backs, device authentication, multi-person approval processes and batch limits help protect you from fraud.

 - Pay attention to suspicious activity and react quickly.
 Look out for unexplained account or network activity, pop ups, and suspicious emails.
 If detected, immediately contact your financial institution, stop all online activity and remove any systems that may have been compromised.
 Keep records of what happened.

 - Understand your responsibilities and liabilities.
 The account agreement with your bank will detail what commercially reasonable security measures are required in your business.
 It is critical that you understand and implement the security safeguards in the agreement.
 If you don’t, you could be liable for losses resulting from a takeover.
 Talk to your banker if you have any questions about your responsibilities.

-to access the PSA for more information including various versions of the scam, characteristics of the complaints received by the IC3, and recommended mitigation tips.
+The following alerts outline the various versions of the scam, identify characteristics of the complaints received by law enforcement, and provide recommended mitigation tips: